Alcoholic Beverage Licenses

 - The business will undergo verification of Occupational Tax Certificate, as well as status of any fees or taxes due to the city.

 - A background investigation is required on all owners and managers by the Lilburn Police Department, as well as fingerprints at an authorized Georgia Applicant Processing Services (GAPS) location.

 - Alcohol server permits are required on all employees who serve alcohol for on premise consumption along with 75% of the servers are required to be trained in responsible vending.
-Lilburn Police Department issues the server permits.
+Business Services Department issues the server permits.

-- The completed application is reviewed by the Alcohol Review Board, which recommends approval or denial of new applications.
+- The completed ap plication is reviewed by the Business Services Manager, which recommends approval or denial of new applications.
 The City Council must issue final approval of all new licenses.

 - Renewal applications are mailed out or can be emailed by request.